 Bonus: Business Continuity

-In the past when general contractors have thought about making a move to electronic payment, they haven’t had to consider the possibility that they may not physically be able to cut checks.
-As we consider our business continuity planning, both during the current crisis and our preparations for future situations, we must include payment processing as part of that conversation.
+In the past, general contractors who considered electronic payment didn’t have the possibility of removing physical checks.
+As we consider our business continuity planning, both during the pandemic and in preparation for future situations, we must include payment processing as part of that conversation.

-We’ve spoken to a few GCs over the last few weeks that have shut down their offices entirely amid the COVID-19 situation, with the exception of someone from AP who still goes into the office once a week to cut checks.
-We are now at a point where it’s not only more secure to send payment electronically, it’s also physically safer for the wellbeing of your staff.
+We know GCs have had to shut down their offices during COVID-19 restrictions… with the exception of someone from accounts payable who still goes into the office to cut checks.
+It’s not only more secure to send payment electronically, it’s also physically safer for the wellbeing of your staff.

 We are excited by the strides being made across our industry in support of technology and innovation.
-We truly believe it is the future of the construction industry.
-But, we also believe we are only as agile as our slowest process.
+Technology is the future of the construction industry!
+But, we also know we’re only as agile as our slowest process.
 Now more than ever, it’s important to consider leaving manual, paper-based processes in the past.